raymondwu2020/jenkins_demo/README.md

-This is a demo project to set up CI/CD with jenkins, (updated)
+This is a demo project to set up CI/CD with jenkins, (updated 2020-7-22)